Why Does Your Email Subject Line Matter?

 2. Avoid spam trigger words

-Great, now you have written your email subject title, completed your spelling and grammatical error check but your email lands in the SPAM box.
+Great, now you have written your email subject title, completed your spell-check but STILL your email lands in the SPAM box.
 What went wrong?

 Trigger words such as “FREE” or “100%” increase the chances of your email being sent to the SPAM box.
 Here is a list of words compiled by Snovi.Labs you should be avoiding while writing an email subject line.